conan-io/conan-io.github.io/_posts/2019-07-15-New-conan-release-1-17.markdown

 default_package_id_mode=package_revision_mode
 ```

-This modes are very important together with the lockfiles in order to achieve a fully reproducible graph, as this mode make sure that the packages has been built with the exact same recipe revision and package revision in upstream dependencies.
+These modes are very important together with the lockfiles in order to achieve a fully reproducible graph, as this mode make sure that the packages has been built with the exact same recipe revision and package revision in upstream dependencies.

 ## Apple-clang 11.0 support